StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-distinct-persons/_index.md

 ### Key point: God is *one* in essence, but that does *not* mean that the Trinity is only one person (merely displaying three modes or aspects of Himself) {#key-point-god-is-one-in-essence-but-that-does-not-mean-that-the-trinity-is-only-one-person-merely-displaying-three-modes-or-aspects-of-himself}

 {{< subjects >}}
-Trinity > What it is not > Only one person with multiple modes or aspects
+<a href="/subject-index/#trinity-what-it-is-not-only-one-person-with-multiple-modes-or-aspects">Trinity > What it is not > Only one person with multiple modes or aspects</a>
 {{< /subjects >}}

 God is three in person, and all three members of the Trinity (the Father and the Son and the Holy Spirit) are distinct persons rather than manifestations of a single, multifaceted person.